Phantasm (film): Themes

 Dreams and surrealism are also important elements of Phantasm.
 In Dark Romance: Sexuality in the Horror Film, author David J. Hogan describes the film as "very much like a dream.
 It provocatively bends the rules of the real world as it rushes to meet horror after horror."
 Marc Savlov of the Austin Chronicle compares Phantasm to the works of Alejandro Jodorowsky and Luis Buñuel in terms of strangeness.
-Savlov describes the film as existentialist horror and "a truly bizarre mix of outlandish horror, cheapo gores, and psychological mindgames that purposefully blur the line between waking and dreaming."
+Savlov describes the film as existentialist horror and "a truly bizarre mix of outlandish horror, cheapo gore, and psychological mindgames that purposefully blur the line between waking and dreaming."
 Gina McIntyre of the Los Angeles Times describes the film as surreal, creepy, and idiosyncratic.
 Muir writes that Phantasm "purposely inhabits the half-understood sphere of dreams" and takes place in the imagination of a disturbed boy.

 Alex DiVincenzo, writing for Bloody Disgusting in a 2024 retrospective on the film, summarized that the film is "ultimately about Mike coming to terms with the passing of Jody, portrayed as the cool older sibling every adolescent wishes they had.
-Mike confronts his fear by dreaming up a final adventure with his dearly departed brother in which they manage to defeat death itself, represented by The Tall Man.
+Mike confronts his fear by dreaming up a final adventure with his dearly departed brother, in which they defeat death itself, represented by The Tall Man.
 Upon doing so, he’s awakened to the harsh reality that Jody died in a car accident, allowing Mike to reach the final stage of grief: acceptance."